 Break the Cycle.
 (2016).
 How common is dating abuse?
 Retrieved from http://www.breakthecycle.org/how-common-dating-abuse

 National Coalition Against Domestic Violence. (n.d.)
-What is domestic violence?
-Retrieved from http://www.ncadv.org/need-help/what-is-domestic-violence
+Dynamics of abuse.
+Retrieved from https://ncadv.org/dynamics-of-abuse

 National Domestic Violence Hotline.
 (2016).
 Abuse defined.
 Retrieved from http://www.thehotline.org/is-this-abuse/abuse-defined/